Aretre/aretre-readme/README.md

 🔭 Currently working on: Aretre's First App!

-🌱 I'm currently learning: Programming languages, frameworks, technologies, or any other area of interest
+🌱 I'm currently learning: Python, HTML JAVA, and c++

 📫 How to reach me: tasnimaretre@gmail.com

 ⚡ Fun fact: I can break an apple with my hands!

-👨‍💻 Languages and Tools: [ Java, JavaScript, HTML, CSS, GIT]
+👨‍💻 Languages and Tools: Java, JavaScript, HTML, CSS, GIT